terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRSSPIADebug.md

 # BTRSSPIADebug Function

+Debug version of BTRSSPIA that returns value or exception string (instead of #VALUE on error).
 A replacement function for the Cfgena.xla!SSExactPays() function using a single current pay value.
 Returns a decimal value representing the age 65 Social Security monthly benefit using exact pays.

 ## Syntax